bcko/Ud-FE-AnimalTradingCards/README.md

 # Udacity Front End Nanodegree Animal Trading Cards
-Udacity Front-End Web Developer Nanodegree Project
+Udacity Front-End Web Developer Nanodegree Project : Animal Trading Cards

 ## Project Overview
 Are you starting to feel like a web developer yet?
 You should!